firefly-oss/lib-common-web/README.md

 ### Request Idempotency

-Automatic idempotency support for POST, PUT, and PATCH requests using the `X-Idempotency-Key` header.
+Automatic idempotency support for **all HTTP methods** using the optional `X-Idempotency-Key` header.

+The idempotency feature works for GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS, and TRACE requests.
+When a request includes the `X-Idempotency-Key` header, the response is cached and subsequent requests with the same key will receive the cached response without re-executing the operation.

 **Powered by lib-common-cache**: The idempotency feature now uses the unified caching library (lib-common-cache) which provides a single unified cache interface across multiple cache providers (Caffeine, Redis).